joaopauloschuler/neural-api/README.md

 * `TNNetChannelRandomMulAdd` (input/output: 1D, 2D or 3D).
 Adds a random multiplication (scale) and random bias (shift) per channel.

 ### Concatenation, Summation and Reshaping Layers
 * `TNNetConcat` (input/output: 1D, 2D or 3D).
-Allows concatenating results from previous layers.
+Allows concatenating previous layers into a single layer.
 * `TNNetDeepConcat` (input/output: 1D, 2D or 3D).
-Concatenates into the depth axis.
+Concatenates previous layers into the depth axis.
 This is useful with DenseNet like architectures.
+Use `TNNetDeepConcat` instead of `TNNetConcat` if you need to add convolutions after concating layers.
 * `TNNetIdentity` (input/output: 1D, 2D or 3D).
 * `TNNetIdentityWithoutBackprop` (input/output: 1D, 2D or 3D).
 Allows the forward pass to proceed but prevents backpropagation.
 * `TNNetReshape` (input/output: 1D, 2D or 3D).
 * `TNNetSplitChannels` (input: 1D, 2D or 3D / output: 1D, 2D or 3D).
 Splits layers/channels from the input.
 * `TNNetSum` (input/output: 1D, 2D or 3D).
-Sums outputs from parallel layers allowing ResNet style networks.
+Sums outputs from previous layers allowing ResNet style networks.

 ### Layers with Activation Functions and no Trainable Parameter
 * `TNNetReLU` (input/output: 1D, 2D or 3D).